josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251116_direct_finance_credit_targeting.md

 This is a legal under the serious crime act; all organisations engaged with my public record should be taking reasonable steps to protect me from the source of this abuse.

 Let's see if any of them change their minds this week.

+---

+baring in mind the frankenstavk has locked thousands of pounds of computer kit away when ive made myself sicker and injured myself more to work, the random bits of the £50 "itll do until the repo is a thing" laptop appearing like breadcrumbs on the floor was a bit too well timed 🤣🤣🤣.

+`Disruption_Kit/Field_Logs/it_was_50£_at_cex_but_this_is_the_wishlist_inspo.HEIC`.

+ive actually been routinely without core kit for 10 yesrs vecaise the midlands cannot act to recify their data errors, but sure go off if you have to.

+you emdont get to gave it both ways. youre going to need to pick a lane.